 2. Hoypus Point

-Is a site that has a planned restoration.
-A dilapidated 350 linear foot bulkhead lines the shoreline as of 2021.
-The bulkhead is comprised of large rock and concrete debris and is backfilled with what appears to be native beach sediments.
-The bulkhead and fill are proposed for removal to restore the shoreline to more natural conditions and gradients.
+Restoration in 2022 removed a 350 linear foot dilapidated bulkhead.
+The bulkhead was composed of large rock and concrete debris and backfilled with what appeared to be native beach sediments.
+The shoreline was restored to more natural conditions and gradients.
+Surveys beginning in 2020 have found surf smelt eggs every summer.

 3. Maple Grove